 Having that little bit more disposable income did mean that I was able to do all the activities I wanted to and not have to choose one out of three like many of the backpackers I came across.
 I still stayed in backpackers hostels and slept in shared dorms to try and keep to some sort of budget and staying in hostels did mean that it was easy for me to meet people to socialise with and to travel with.

 I’m glad to have waited until I’d earned a bit of money before I went traveling because then when I had the opportunity to do once in a lifetime activities, I could do them and didn’t feel like I was missing out.
 More and more people seem to be waiting until they’re a little bit older before they experience the world, so flashpackers, or champagne backpackers, are now not so unusual.

 This is what wikipedia says about backpackers.

-It now seems like “backpackers” are in the minority and I say that because even the term flashpacker seems to have evolved recently.
-I now see flashpackers as those travelers who can’t even travel without their laptop, i-pod and various other bits of high-tech equipment.
+It now seems like traditional “backpackers” are in the minority and I say that because the term flashpacker seems to have evolved recently.
+The majority of backpackers these days can’t seem to travel without their laptop, i-phone, tablet and various other bits of high-tech equipment.
 When I first went traveling very few people even traveled with a hairdryer so seeing all this electrical equipment being carried around still feels a bit odd to me.
-Also, there no longer seem to be much concern around the Suitcase Vs Backpack debate, with many “backpackers” opting for the convenience of a suitcase.
+Also, there no longer seems to be much concern around the Suitcase Vs Backpack debate, with many “backpackers” opting for the convenience of a suitcase.

-So the main difference between a backpacker and a flashpacker seems to be the amount of money they’re able to spend on activities whilst both still maintain a fairly strict budget on accommodation and food.
+So the main difference between a backpacker and a flashpacker these days seems to be the amount of money they’re able to spend on activities.
+Both carry loads of gadgets with them whilst still maintaining a fairly strict budget on accommodation and food.

 What type of traveler are you?
 Flashpacker, backpacker or something entirely different?
 Let us know by leaving a comment below.